BattModels/asimtools/README.md

 be used for multiple simulations.
 Input and output files must follow a strict format so that consistent analysis pipelines can be used across users

+** ASIMTools is going through some breaking changes for version 0.1.0, please use with caution **

 ## Documentation
 Documentation is under construction [here](https://battmodels.github.io/asimtools/)